Skip to content

 Audience Overview

-Shows basic information about your website visitors, including demographics, interests, and technology used.
-This helps you understand who your customers are.
+Shows the basics about your visitors, including demographics, interests, and the technology they use.
+It helps you understand who your customers are.

 Acquisition Reports

-Reveals how people find your website—through search engines, social media, direct visits, or referrals.
-This information is gold for optimising your marketing spend.
+Reveals how people find your website.
+They may arrive through search engines, social media, direct visits, or referrals.
+This is gold for tuning your marketing spend.

 Behaviour Flow

-Visualises the path visitors take through your website, helping you identify where people drop off and which pages perform best.
+Maps the path visitors take through your website.
+It shows where people drop off and which pages perform best.

 Goal Completions

-Your most important report—showing how many visitors complete your desired actions, whether that's making bookings, enquiring about services, or purchasing products.
+This is your most important report.
+It shows how many visitors complete the actions you want, such as making bookings, enquiring about services, or buying products.

 Common Setup Mistakes to Avoid

-Not filtering out internal traffic: Exclude visits from your own team by setting up IP address filters in Admin > View > Filters.
+Not filtering out internal traffic: Exclude visits from your own team.
+Set up IP address filters in Admin > View > Filters.

-Forgetting about GDPR compliance: Ensure your privacy policy mentions Google Analytics, and consider implementing cookie consent banners.
+Forgetting about GDPR compliance: Make sure your privacy policy mentions Google Analytics.
+Consider adding cookie consent banners too.

-Not setting up goals from day one: You can't retroactively track goals, so set them up immediately.
+Not setting up goals from day one: You cannot track goals after the fact, so set them up straight away.

-Ignoring mobile traffic: With over 60% of UK internet traffic coming from mobile devices, ensure your tracking works properly on all devices.
+Ignoring mobile traffic: Over 60% of UK internet traffic comes from mobile devices.
+Make sure your tracking works on all of them.

 Maintaining Your Google Analytics Setup